Bonus: Download our free checklist that will show you how to quickly setup and run your tripadvisor page!

 2. Create enticing images

 Images count for a lot.
-Marketing and online tourism expert, Frederico Gonzalo, wrote a detailed breakdown of a TripAdvisor study that revealed photos impact bookings more than reviews.
+Marketing and online tourism expert, Frederico Gonzalo, demonstrates this by breaking down a TripAdvisor study that reveals how photos impact bookings more than reviews.

 Hotels and restaurants were the focus of the research, but the same could be said about pubs.

 Let’s have a look at 2 contrasting examples.
 The first is from The Lion pub in Bristol: